USCCN Conference 2026 – From Preservation to Innovation: Connecting Microbial Collections to Advance Science

 9:00 AM Welcome, introductions and opening remarks

-9:15 AM USCCN 2.0 Overview: Structure, aims, and progress – Dusti Gallagher, USCCN Project Manager
+9:15 AM USCCN 2.0 Overview: Structure, Aims, and Progress – Dusti Gallagher, USCCN Project Manager

 Session 1: Challenges & Opportunities with Microbial Collections